Skip to main content

 Cross the Sky Theatre Company

-Cross the Sky is our very own theatre company for autistic and learning-disabled adults living in Barnsley and the wider South Yorkshire area and has been part of Barnsley Civic since 2015 but has been running for over 20 years.
+Cross the Sky is our very own theatre company for autistic and learning-disabled adults living in Barnsley and the wider South Yorkshire area and has been part of Barnsley Civic since 2015 but has been running for nearly 25 years.

 Our fifteen performers are led by Artistic Director Becky Newbould and Musical Director Simon Grainger.
 The group devise their own original musical theatre productions, inspired by autistic culture and our performers’ lived experiences as disabled people.